- PowerPoint design / PowerPoint animation

 Scorsese has filmed some of the most iconic movies of the last four decades, and is famous for his tough, gritty crime dramas and thrillers.
 For Scorsese’s title sequences, Bass used bold typography, imagery, and sound.

-The 1990 Italian-American gangster biopic Goodfellas is a film about the violent, turbulent life of three members of the mafia across two generations.
+Goodfellas is a film about the violent, turbulent life of three members of the mafia across two generations.
 In this title sequence, the narrative is reflected by a simple black background with white upper case credits hurtling across the screen at a rapid rate.
-The titles are short, sharp and frantic – which reflects the dangerous and glamorous gangster lifestyle that the characters are involved in.
-The red of the title symbolises the violence and death associated with life in the mafia.
+The titles are short, sharp and frantic – which reflects the dangerous and glamorous gangster lifestyle the characters are involved in.

-Casino focuses again on the Mafia, but this time its association with gambling and specifically the glitzy casinos of Las Vegas.
-Bass here shows his expressionistic influences using strong, bold colours.
-The narrative is reflected through photography and computer animation.
-It shows the main character – Robert De Niro’s ‘Ace Rothstein’ – being blown up by a car bomb, hurtling through a vivid fireball, which hints at the ideas of Hell and danger.
-This then blends into the vibrant lights of the Las Vegas strip, reflecting the energetic, glamorous lifestyle of De Niro’s character.
+Casino is another Mafia film, but this time focuses on the glitzy casinos of Las Vegas.
+This narrative is reflected by photography and computer animation.
+The exciting title sequence shows the main character being blown up by a car bomb and hurtling through a vivid fireball.
+This then blends into the vibrant lights of the Las Vegas strip.
+Phew!

-Bass’s work has a huge influence on modern design and indeed movie title sequence.
-Here are two of my favourite examples of modern day title sequences that have been heavily influenced by Bass and how he used the sequence to reflect the narrative of the film.
+Bass’s work has a huge influence on modern design.
+Here are two of my favourite examples of modern day title sequences that have been heavily influenced by Bass.

 Catch Me If You Can is a crime caper directed by Steven Spielberg, about an FBI detective pursuing a con artist across the world.
-The sequence uses very bold colours, and simple imagery, much like Bass’ work.
+The title sequence uses bold colours and simple imagery.
 It depicts the detective chasing the suspect across the globe in various locations.

 The final sequence is from David Fincher’s psychological thriller Se7en, about a two police officers hunting a sadistic serial killer who murders his victims through the use of the seven deadly sins.
 The narrative is reflected in these titles through the use of jittering photography and montage – showing the killer preparing his demented notebooks.
 The type and credits animate in a sinister way, magnifying the underlying feeling of discomfort.